 Walter points out that in France, the director is called a “king,” but says his advice to directors is to not “be the king or queen.
 Be a citizen, a collaborator.
 ‘Co’ means with.
 Labor means work.
 Don’t be a tyrant or an authoritarian but a member of the creative family of artists and craftspeople making the movie.”

-Nikolic suggests shooting something every single day.
-“Not everything has to be a finished film, not everything has to be good, but that’s the way how you train your eye and advance your craft,” he notes.
+Shoot something every single day.
+“Not everything has to be a finished film, not everything has to be good, but that’s the way how you train your eye and advance your craft,” notes Nikolic.